 Objective: To use a model to see how matching color and pattern helps to conceal an animal.

 K-2 version: Beforehand, cut insect shapes out of different multicolored and patterned wrapping papers or wallpaper samples, using the Insect Shapes template provided.
 Cut enough so that there are one or two insect cutouts per child.
-Cut matching 8×11″ rectangles of the each of the paper patterns.
-Place these paper rectangles on tables around the room.
+Cut matching 8×11″ rectangles out of each of the paper patterns.
+Place these paper rectangles at different stations.
 Give each child one to two insect cutouts.
 Have them identify the paper that would provide the best hiding place for their insect cutout and place it there.
 Take a tour to try and find everyone’s hidden insect.
 Ask the children to predict where each of these insects would stand out and be especially visible, then test their guess by placing them in this new location.

 What do real animals have to do to stay hidden?
 (Blend in with their specific environment; be still or move very slowly.)